 History & Mission

+Pennsylvania Ballet is one of the premier ballet companies in the United States and has been at the forefront of American dance since 1963.
 A leading Philadelphia cultural institution, the Company has earned a national reputation for its impassioned artistry and technical virtuosity, and has received widespread critical acclaim for its performances of a diverse classical and contemporary repertoire with a Balanchine base.
 The energy and exuberance of its versatile dancers are the Company’s enduring signature.

 The Company was established in 1963 by Barbara Weisberger, a protégée of George Balanchine, through a Ford Foundation initiative to develop regional professional dance companies.
-A leader in the regional ballet movement of the 1960s, the Company performed in the national spotlight for the first time in 1968 at City Center in New York - a highly successful debut that led to a decade of national touring, appearances on PBS’ acclaimed “Dance in America” series, and a stint as the official company of the Brooklyn Academy of Music during the 1970s.
-From 1987 to 1989, Pennsylvania Ballet forged an alliance with Milwaukee Ballet in an unprecedented venture to create one company.
-The new organization, with 43 dancers and a greatly expanded repertoire, was the first in the country to offer its dancers year-round employment.
+The Company performed in the national spotlight for the first time in 1968 at City Center in New York - a highly successful debut that led to the Company’s first performance of The Nutcracker with second act by George Balanchine in 1968, appearances on PBS’ acclaimed “Dance in America” series in 1977, and a decade of touring including Kennedy Center debut in 1979.

-Under Mr. Kaiser’s leadership, the Company has expanded its Balanchine-based repertoire to include bold, innovative new works from both established and emerging choreographers.
-New works have included premieres of original ballets from choreographers such as Merce Cunningham, Christopher d’Amboise, Trey McIntyre, Matthew Neenan, David Parsons, Val Caniparoli, Benjamin Millepied, and Christopher Wheeldon, as well as the highly acclaimed 40th anniversary commission of Swan Lake by Christopher Wheeldon.
+Under Mr. Kaiser’s leadership, the Company expanded its Balanchine-based repertoire to include bold, innovative new works from both established and emerging choreographers.
+New works included premieres of original ballets from choreographers such as Merce Cunningham, Christopher d’Amboise, Trey McIntyre, Matthew Neenan, David Parsons, Val Caniparoli, Benjamin Millepied, and Christopher Wheeldon.
+In August 2005, Pennsylvania Ballet made its international debut at the Edinburgh International Festival with its highly acclaimed 40th anniversary commission of Swan Lake by Christopher Wheeldon.

-The mission of Pennsylvania Ballet is to maintain and nurture a financially sound, Philadelphia-based ballet company that presents the finest in artistry and performance to the widest possible audience, expands and diversifies its classical and contemporary repertoire and provides the highest caliber of instruction for aspiring professional dancers.
+The mission of Pennsylvania Ballet is to maintain and nurture a financially sound, Philadelphia-based ballet company that presents the finest in artistry and performance to the widest possible audience, expands and diversifies its classical and contemporary repertoire, and provides the highest caliber of instruction for aspiring professional dancers.
 Pennsylvania Ballet strives to enrich and expand the cultural lives of children and adults of the Greater Philadelphia region by educating its citizens about and through the art of ballet.